Author Archives: William H Adams

 2) It feels less like “typing” and more like stereotyping

 Types that have no official relationship can have a huge amount of overlap.
-1’s are perfectionists – well, often perfectionism goes hand-in-hand with being achievement driven and vice versa, but those two types have no relationship in the Enneagram.
-Every type has another type in a another part of the circle that could be coupled with it if cross-typing were allowed, but instead most Enneagram authors espouse that people only have one dominant type.
+1’s are perfectionists – well, often perfectionism goes hand-in-hand with being achievement-driven and vice versa, but those two types have no relationship in the Enneagram.
+Every type has another type in another part of the circle that could be coupled with it if cross-typing were allowed, but instead, most Enneagram authors espouse that people only have one dominant type.

 3) The types are often used as either a bludgeon or an excuse